System Image Backup and Recovery Guide

 Recovery to the Drive

 Sometimes you boot your machine and one or several partitions are missing or do not work.
 There are two possible reasons for that: HDD/SSD failure and file system failure.
-In these situations, you can recover only the needed partitions from system image without recreating their structure, or reinstalling the OS.
+In these situations, you can recover only the selected partitions from system image without recreating their structure, or reinstalling the OS.

 Recovery with ISO File